automaatio-dev/rill-data/README.md

 # Docker Compose

-Below is an example [docker-compose.yml](docker-compose.yml) for using the image.
+Example [docker-compose.yml](docker-compose.yml) for running this image.

 Access the web ui by going to `http://localhost:9009/`.

 ```
 # Docker-Compose